 When you use an integrated development environment (IDE) to develop an embedded Derby application, you might need to run Derby within a server framework.

-This is because an IDE might try connecting to the database from two different JVMs, whereas only a single JVM instance should connect to a Derby database at one time, as described in One Derby instance for each Java Virtual Machine (multiple connections from the same JVM are allowed).
+This is because an IDE might try connecting to the database from two different JVMs, whereas only a single JVM instance should connect to a Derby database at one time (multiple connections from the same JVM are allowed).

 An "embedded Derby application" is one which runs in the same JVM as the application.
-Such an application uses the embedded Derby driver (org.apache.derby.jdbc.EmbeddedDriver, see Embedded Derby JDBC driver) and connection URL (jdbc:derby:databaseName ; see Embedded Derby JDBC database connection URL).
+Such an application uses the embedded Derby driver (org.apache.derby.jdbc.EmbeddedDriver) and connection URL (jdbc:derby:databaseName).
 If you use this driver name or connection URL from the IDE, when the IDE tries to open a second connection to the same database with the embedded Derby, the attempt fails.
 Two JVMs cannot connect to the same database in embedded mode.